MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/github-enterprise-managed-user-tutorial.md

 ### Assign the Azure AD test user

-In this section, you'll assign your account to GitHub Enterprise Managed User in order to complete SSO set up.
+In this section, you'll assign your account to GitHub Enterprise Managed User in order to complete SSO setup.

 1. In the Azure portal, select **Enterprise Applications**, and then select **All applications**.
 1. In the applications list, select **GitHub Enterprise Managed User**.